operator-framework/olm-docs/content/en/docs/Concepts/crds/clusterserviceversion.md

 ### When to Use the Release Field

-Use the `release` field when you need to make changes to the CSV that don't affect the operator's functionality:
+Use the `release` field when you need to make changes to the CSV that don't affect the operator's functionality, such as:

 - Fixing typos in descriptions
 - Adding or amending annotations or labels